 10. I catered to my customers: I worked retail for five years, so listen and believe when I say that the customer is NOT always right.
 But, the customer is who basically pays your bills when you own a small business, so it’s important to aim to please.
 These are SUCH simple things that speak volumes to customers:

 How I Make $1,000 a Month Cutting Vinyls: The Recap

 1. Research your equipment.
 Don’t make hasty decisions.
 Take the time to look into what you’re purchasing and make sure it’s the best decision for your business.

-2. BRAND aka business cards.
+2. BRAND yourself by purchasing simple business cards.
 Never underestimate the power of an old-school business card.
 They’re inexpensive and easy to make – get some!

 3. Package your products.
 If you are selling tangible products, they should be in some type of packaging that matches your brand.
-If you are selling services, consider getting folders with your name and logo to put invoices in!
+If you are selling services, consider getting folders with your name and logo to put invoices/other paperwork in.